 What does Satoshi mean?

 Now Satoshi indicates a small amount of Bitcoin units.
 That is recorded in the distributed ledger on blockchain technology.
 It is one hundred millionth of a single bitcoin (0.00000001 BTC).
-From the respect of Bitcoin founder Satoshi Nakamoto the Bitcoin unit name is Satoshi.
+From the respect of Bitcoin founder Satoshi Nakamoto, the Bitcoin unit name is Satoshi.

 How many bitcoin Satoshi Nakamoto has?

-As per public transaction log his knows address own 1,000,000 BTC.
+As per the public transaction log his knows address owns 1,000,000 BTC.
 So, in 2017 when the Bitcoin price spike, Nakamoto BTC’s price was worth US$19 billion.
-It also indicated the possibility the 44 richest men around the world.
+It also indicated the possibility of the 44 richest men around the world.

 Dawn of the Cypherpunks In the 1980s and ’90s, the closest thing you had to a cool gang of rebellious computer hackers was The Cypherpunks.
 They were computer programmers who were interested in creating absolute privacy in the digital world.
 Moreover, they specialized in creating Cyphers that were nearly impossible to break into.

 Many of them were anarchists who believed that everyone should be connected online without government interference.
 Sadly, as we now know, the Internet is anything but free from the watchful eyes of the NSA.
 Many Cypherpunks experimented that the Internet could be used to send digital money without the use of a middleman.

 Satoshi Nakamoto wrote a paper For Blockchain Satoshi Nakamoto white paper

 In October of 2008, someone apparently names Satoshi Nakamoto wrote a paper called “Bitcoin: A Peer-to-Peer Electronic Cash System”.
 He began to email all of the Cypherpunks, asking if they were willing to help him create his idea of a new system he developed called “Blockchain”.